asottile/pyupgrade/README.md

 Availability:
 - File imports `from __future__ import annotations`
-    - Unless `--keep-runtime-typing` is passed on the commandline.
+    - unless `--keep-runtime-typing` is passed on the commandline.
-- `--py39-plus` is passed on the commandline.
+- or `--py39-plus` is passed on the commandline.

 ```diff
 -def f(x: List[str]) -> None: